Stepfather of Phoenix girl who vanished in 2001 charged

 PHOENIX (AP) - The stepfather of a 17-year-old Phoenix girl missing for nearly 20 years has been charged in her death.

-Maricopa County Attorney Allister Adel announced Thursday that Michael Turney was arrested in Mesa on suspicion of second-degree murder in the disappearance of Alissa Turney.
-Adel declined to say what evidence led to the arrest, only that a grand jury issued an indictment.
+Maricopa County Attorney Allister Adel announced Thursday that 72-year-old Michael Turney was arrested in Mesa on suspicion of second-degree murder in the disappearance of Alissa Turney.
+Adel declined to say what evidence led to the arrest, only that he was indicted by a grand jury.

 It was not immediately known if Michael Turney had an attorney to comment on his behalf.

-Alissa Turney was last seen in 2001 at her north Phoenix home after the last day of her junior year at Paradise Valley High School.
-Her stepfather told authorities he picked her up from school early and they had lunch.
-At the time, he said she later left a note saying she was running away to California.
+Alissa Turney was last seen in May 2001 at her north Phoenix home after the last day of her junior year at Paradise Valley High School.
+She had told her boyfriend at school that her stepfather was picking her up for lunch.
+Michael Turney told authorities that she left a note saying she was running away to California.

-She has never been found.
+Alissa Turney has never been found.

 In 2008, investigators re-interviewed witnesses and ended up serving search warrants on Michael Turney’s home.
 That indirectly led to the discovery of more than two dozen unregistered pipe bombs belonging to Michael Turney.
 He later served 10 years for those crimes.